 Professional indemnity insurance for building industry

-In 2019 the Queensland government amended the Building Regulation 2006 to permit building certifiers, for a limited time, to be licensed while holding professional indemnity insurance (PI insurance) with certain cladding exclusions.
+In 2019, building certifiers faced significant challenges in acquiring compliant professional indemnity insurance.
+In response to these issues, the Queensland Government amended the Building Regulation 2006 to permit private building certifiers, for a limited time (until 30 June 2021), to be licensed while holding professional indemnity insurance (PI insurance) with certain cladding exclusions.

-These changes were in response to the challenges being faced by certifiers in acquiring compliant professional indemnity insurance.

-If a licence has been renewed or a new licence issued on, or prior to 30 June 2022 with PI insurance with an external cladding related exclusion, the certifier can continue to work for the duration of the licence (the full 12 month period), with the PI insurance exclusion.
-However, upon renewal after the exemption period ends, the certifier will need to hold the prescribed PI insurance.
+These amendments also established transitional provisions to ensure the exemption applied for the duration of the licence provided it was current at the time the exemption period expired.
+For example, if a licence had been renewed or a new licence issued on, or prior to 30 June 2023 with PI insurance with an external cladding related exclusion, the certifier could continue to work for the duration of the licence (the full 12-month period), with the PI insurance exclusion.
+However, upon renewal after the exemption period ended, the certifier would then need to hold the prescribed PI insurance.

 - Last updated: